Apl223/Portfolio/Cybersecurity/Labs/DVWA/Command Injection/README.md

 ### Security level: MEDIUM
 #
 * Looking at the source code, they only sanitize && and ; to empty strings.
-Therefore, our previous command injection works just the same.
+* Therefore, our previous command injection on LOW works just the same.
+#
 ![](./images/CommandInjection_Medium1.png)
 #
 ![](./images/CommandInjection_Low2.png)